ClickHouse/ClickHouse/docs/en/operations/named-collections.md

 - `username` for `user`
 - `db` for `database`.

 Parameter `addresses_expr` is used in a collection instead of `host:port`.
 The parameter is optional, because there are other optional ones: `host`, `hostname`, `port`.
-The following pseudocode explains the priority:
+The following pseudo code explains the priority:

 ```sql
 CASE